 In addition to a lot of karting in many different classes, I’ve also done quite a bit of car racing – see the racing section on WicksTechnic.com.

 With the unfortunate demise of KartOz in 2004, Australia’s karting media consisted of one printed monthly publication – and very little else.
-Later that year, and after teaching myself about website creation, KartSportNews went online with some results, photos, news and information.
+Later that year, and after teaching myself about websites and HTML, KartSportNews went online with some results, photos, news and information.

 To say the subsequent interest and feedback was positive would be a massive understatement.
 The site quickly established itself as a primary point of reference for Australian karters and industry alike.